guiguilechat/JCELechat/README.md

 # JCELechat

-Java Compiled Eve Library by Lechat
+Java Compiled Eve Library by Lechat.

 Eve Online database and service interaction.

-This project is split in
+This project contains auto-generated libraries to acces Eve Online's static data and dynamic data.
+Static data is in the SDE sub project, dynamic is in the ESI sub project, though the ESI allows to acces static data too.

 ## model